 How do I find the "legal description" of the property?
 This information may be on the deed you received when you became an owner of the property.
 This information may also be available in the registry of deeds for the county where the property is located.
 If you are not absolutely sure, consult a lawyer.

 How do I "record" the TOD deed?
-Take the completed and acknowledged form (deed) to the registry of deeds of the county where the property is located.
-Follow the instructions given by the register of deeds to make the form (deed) part of the official property records.
-If the property is in more than one county, you should record the deed in each county.
+Take the completed and acknowledged TOD deed to the registry of deeds of the county where the property is located.
+Follow the instructions given by the register of deeds to make the TOD deed part of the official property records.
+If the property is in more than one county, you should record the TOD deed in each county.

 How do I revoke the TOD deed after it is recorded?
 There are three ways to revoke a recorded TOD deed: (1) Complete and acknowledge a revocation form, and record it in each county where the property is located.
 (2) Complete and acknowledge a new TOD deed that disposes of the same property, and record it in each county where the property is located.
 (3) Transfer the property to someone else during your lifetime by a recorded deed that expressly revokes the TOD deed.
 You may not revoke the TOD deed by will.

-I am being pressured to complete this form (deed).
+I am being pressured to make a TOD deed.
 What should I do?
-Do not complete this form (deed) under pressure.
+Do not make a TOD deed under pressure.
 Seek help from a trusted family member, friend, or lawyer.

 Do I need to tell the beneficiaries about the TOD deed?
 No, but it is recommended.
 Secrecy can cause later complications and might make it easier for others to commit fraud.

-I have other questions about this form (deed).
+I have other questions about this template.
 What should I do?
-This form is designed to fit some but not all situations.
+This template TOD deed is designed to fit some but not all situations.
 If you have other questions, you are encouraged to consult a lawyer.

 Accurate, plain-English legal information can help many people create useful legal documents.
 But general information is never a substitute for personalized advice from a knowledgeable lawyer.
 If you want professional advice about the best way to craft or use legal documents in your particular circumstances, consult an attorney licensed to practice in Maine.